Enterprise SEO Mistakes: Why 80% of SEO Tasks on Large Websites Never Get Done

 It can come from faceted navigation, filters, internal search pages, product variations, copied category pages, near-identical location pages, legacy URLs, parameters, or multiple CMS platforms creating similar content.

-At scale, duplication creates crawl waste, index bloat, canonical confusion, cannibalisation, and weak ranking signals.
-Sometimes the solution is not creating more pages, but removing, merging, canonicalising, or deindexing the wrong ones.
+At scale, duplication creates crawl waste, server resources waste, confusion, cannibalisation, and weak ranking signals.
+Sometimes the solution is not creating more pages, but removing, merging or deindexing the wrong ones.

 International SEO creates hidden risk because regional teams often move independently.

-A market may copy another country’s website, translate pages quickly, launch duplicate content, ignore hreflang, or create local URLs without global SEO input.
+A market may copy another country’s website, translate pages quickly, launch duplicate content, ignore hreflang, or create some local "stuff" without global SEO input.

 This can cause duplicate content, cannibalisation, wrong-market rankings, localisation issues, and confusion around which page Google should show.
 International SEO needs governance, not just translation.